 Moisture-Related Damage in Shipping: Is It a Big Deal?

-That means roughly 5% of global goods become a financial loss due to moisture damage that occurred during shipping.
-That’s a lot of money sinking to the bottom of the ocean.
-Worse, insurance rarely covers that loss.
+As a result, roughly 5% of global merchandise suffers financial loss due to moisture damage incurred during shipping.
+This amounts to a significant monetary loss, with a substantial portion of goods sinking to the depths of the ocean.
+Unfortunately, insurance coverage for such losses is rarely provided.

 Excess moisture can cause food to go bad, electronics to malfunction, or building materials to decay.
 Even the presence of a bad odor, absent physical damage, is grounds for a buyer to reject a shipment.
 The first step to protecting containerized goods from water damage is to understand what it is and how it’s caused.